kyutc/RestockApi/README.md

 # Re(Stock) Backend API

+## Contributing

+Create a branch named for the concept you are intending to work on.
+See the `database-uml` branch as an example.

+**Do not modify code directly on Github.com!**
+This is incorrect and will cause all kinds of problems.
+Use the Git integration of your IDE.

+Merge changes into the master branch only after discussion with the group and testing.

 ## Requirements

 This list does not account for minimum versions, just the versions being used for development.